Proud to be a member of the

 • Provide a broad and balanced education for all pupils;

-• Be accessible for all pupils, considering all ability ranges, including those with SEND;
+• Be inclusive and accessible for all pupils, considering all ability ranges, including those with SEND, adapting lessons to meet all needs.

 • Provide pupils with the ability to develop a deep learning of knowledge and the mechanisms for retrieving and applying knowledge.